-To make the tree of life you’ll need a bicycle rim and a roll of 12 gauge black jewelry wire.
+To make the tree of life, you’ll need a bicycle rim and a roll of 12 gauge black jewelry wire.
 A 12 gauge wire is about 2 mm thick (1/12″).
 I love using jewelry wire to create art.
 It’s super easy to work with.
-If you can’t find jewelry wire, normal wire will work too.
+If you can’t find jewelry wire, baling wire will work too.
 It’s just a little more difficult to twist.
-The amount you use will depend on the size of your bicycle wheel or whatever round form you’re using.
+The amount you use will depend on the size of your bicycle wheel or whatever round form you use.
 You also need some snips to cut the wire.

 If the rim still has the spokes remove them first.

 Lightly sand the bicycle rim to remove any rust marks and wipe it down before painting the rim black.

 Measure the diameter of the rim and cut the jewelry wire into pieces that are about 1 3/4 times as long as the diameter of the rim.
 You’ll need about 60 to 70 pieces in total.
 The more pieces you cut, the wider the tree trunk will be.